 You have to grow your digital agency.
 You’ve learnt the hard way that without this focus you’ll slip back.
 You’ll fail to hold you own against others determined to take your piece of the action.

 Yet the standard ways — more schmoozing, more proposals, more chasing don’t excite.
 They’re inefficient.
 They’re what everyone else is doing.
+So what if you could find a way to grow that set your agency apart from the crowd?

 That’s what a subversive approach is all about.
 Doing the unexpected.
 Rigging the rules so you win.
 So let’s get started.